Dr. Maciej KumosaJohn Evans Professor

 Under these extreme conditions, both man-made and natural composites for aerospace, electrical, automotive, bioengineering, construction, electronic, etc. applications disintegrate with time changing their physical, chemical and mechanical properties.

-Kumosa especially interested in developing both experimental and numerical tools, which could be used to predict and prevent these changes in a variety of composite structures based on polymers.
+Kumosa is especially interested in developing both experimental and numerical tools, which could be used to predict and prevent these changes in a variety of composite structures based on polymers.

 We have been especially successful applying our research approaches in the failure analysis of high voltage composite insulators and high temperature polymer matrix aerospace structures.
 These are briefly described below.